rafael-solorzano/rafael-solorzano/README.md

 - :seedling: I am a part-time computer science student, and enjoy using programming to enhance my scientific learning.

-- :zap: In my free time, I build small programs in C++, and ride my bike in the Santa Barbara mountains.
+- :zap: In my free time, I like to ride my bike in the Santa Barbara mountains.